DCAN-Labs/BIBSnet/docs/usage.md

 ## Usage

+### Important Notes

+**Computing Resources: GPU vs CPU**<br/>
-BIBSNet utilizies nnU-Net for model training and inference, i.e. deploying the trained model to generate image segmentations for new data.
+BIBSNet utilizes nnU-Net for model training and inference, i.e. deploying the trained model to generate image segmentations for new data.
 We recommened running [BIBSnet](https://github.com/DCAN-Labs/BIBSnet) on a GPU if possible (e.g. Volta (v), Ampere (a), Turing (t) NVIDIA) as the [nnU-Net installation instructions](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1?tab=readme-ov-file#installation) note that running inference requires a GPU with 4 GB of VRAM.
 However, please note that this may not be a hard dependency as we have also had success running BIBSNet on a CPU with 40 GB of RAM.

+**Choosing T1w/T2w Files to Include in Input Directory**<br/>
+Currently BIBSNet uses ALL anatomical images present in the BIDS input directory.
+Therefore, any images that you would like to exclude (e.g. due to poor QC) must be removed from the input directory.
+Similarly, to use the T1w- or T2w-only model, you will need to remove all T2w or T1w image files, respectively.

 ### Command-Line Arguments